kimruddock/pawelgrzybek.github.io/_posts/2016-03-29-manipulate-javascript-arrays-like-a-boss.md

 ## I hope this helped you out

-When I learned these three methods I had one of those 'WOW' moments and I wanted to use them everywhere.
+When I learned these three methods I had one of those "WOW" moments and I wanted to use them everywhere.
 However you should be aware about the lack of support for these features in Internet Explorer 8 and older.
 I hope you don't need to support these browsers anymore, but if you have to [es5-shim](https://github.com/kriskowal/es5-shim/) covers you.

 Mattias Petter Johansson and his [Fun Fun Function](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q/feed) YouTube channel is a good place to visit if you would like a deeper explanation of [filter()](https://youtu.be/BMUiFMZr7vk) and [map()](https://youtu.be/bCqtb-Z5YGQ).
 Subscribe to it and wait for new episodes every Monday morning!